GeertJohan/go.rice/README.md

 ## go.rice

-go.rice is a [Go](http://golang.org) package that makes embedding files such as html,js,css and images easy.
+go.rice is a [Go](http://golang.org) package that makes working with resources such as html,js,css,images and templates very easy.
 The package wraps basic `os` pkg functionality.
-During development, opened files are read directly from disk.
+During development `go.rice` will load required files directly from disk.
-Upon deployment it is easy to embed all dependent files
+Upon deployment it is easy to embed all dependent files using the `rice` tool, without changing the source code for your package.

 ### What does it do?
-go.rice makes working with resource files easy.
-It doesn't matter whether the resource is html,css,js,image or a template.
-The first thing go.rice does is finding the correct absolute path for your files.
-Say you are executing a built go binary in your home directory, but your html/template files are located in `$GOPATH/src/yourCommand/templates`. go.rice will resolve any relative path given to `rice.Box(..)` relative to the directory of the go source file calling it.
+The first thing go.rice does is finding the correct absolute path for your resource files.
+Say you are executing go binary in your home directory, but your html files are located in `$GOPATH/src/webApplication/html-files`. `go.rice` will lookup the aboslute path for that directory.
+The only thing you have to do is include the resources using `rice.FindBox("html-files")`.

-Ofcourse, this only works when the actual source is available.
-Sometimes you wish to simply push a binary.
-For instance, in server deployment.
-This is where the `rice` tool comes in.
-The `rice` tool analyses source code and finds call's to `rice.Box(..)` and embeds the files in the found directories.
-For each box a `.go` source file is generated.
+This only works when the source is available to the machine executing the binary.
+This is always the case when the binary was installed with `go get` or `go install`.
+It might happen that you wish to simply provide a binary, without source.
+For instance in server deployment.
+The `rice` tool analyses source code and finds call's to `rice.FindBox(..)` and embeds the required directories an "embeddex box".
+For each box a `.go` source file is generated containing the resources inside the box.

 ### Installation